13 Creative Ways to Control Fluid Intake for Dialysis Patients

 - Negative impact on quality of life

 Fortunately, you can make choices to prevent fluid retention when you’re on dialysis.
-Here are 13 creative ways to control fluid intake:
+Here are 13 creative ways to control fluid intake for dialysis patients:

 1. Limit your fluid intake to about 4 to 6 cups per day.
 That includes what you drink, in addition to foods that contain water.